TeamHexCommand/asktoagri-api/README.md

-## Test Backend for Ask to Agri Expert into PHP
+## API for Ask to Agri Expert

+### Setup
+Rename .envexample to .env and set database connection values